quantiacs/documentation/en/source/user_guide/dynamic_assets_selection.md

 #                                                     ascending=True)
 ```

-## Filtering Stocks by Normalized Average True Range (NATR)
+## Filtering stocks by normalized average true range (NATR)

-The Normalized Average True Range (NATR) is a volatility metric that adjusts the Average True Range (ATR) for the price
+The Normalized Average True Range (NATR) adjusts the Average True Range (ATR) for the price
-level of the asset, providing a percentage-based measure that makes it easier to compare volatility across different
+level of the asset.
+This gives a percentage-based measure, making it easier to compare volatility across stocks
-priced stocks.
+at different price levels.

 ```python
 import qnt.filter as qnfilter